DataDog/integrations-core/openmetrics/README.md

 ## Overview

-Extract custom metrics from any OpenMetrics endpoints.
+Extract custom metrics from any OpenMetrics or Prometheus endpoints.

 <div class="alert alert-warning">All the metrics retrieved by this integration are considered <a href="https://docs.datadoghq.com/developers/metrics/custom_metrics">custom metrics</a>.</div>

+The integration is compatible with both the [Prometheus exposition format][12] (by default) as well as with the [OpenMetrics specification][13] (via configuration).

 ## Setup